jazzband/django-polymorphic/DOCS.rst

     forward relation fields, Django internally tries to use our polymorphic manager/queryset in some places, which of course it should not.
 Currently this is solved with a hacky __getattribute__ in PolymorphicModel, which causes some overhead.
-A minor patch t Django core would probably get rid of that.
+A minor patch to Django core would probably get rid of that.

 In General
 ----------

-It's important to consider that this code is still very new and experimental.
+It's important to consider that this code is very new and to some extent still experimental.
+Please see the docs for current restrictions, caveats, and performance implications.

-Right now it's suitable only for the more enterprising early adopters.

-It does seem to work well for a number of people (including me), but it's still very early and API changes, code reorganisations or further schema changes are still a possibility.
+It does seem to work very well for a number of people, but API changes, code reorganisations or further schema changes are still a possibility.
+There may also remain larger bugs and problems in the code that have not yet been found.

 Links